 Funding for Santa’s Workshop is provided by the Thalia and Michael C. Carlos Foundation.

 Visit with Santa Claus

 Ho-ho-ho!
 Grab your camera and get ready to photograph the family while your crew visits with Old Saint Nick.

 Reindeer Games with Aurora Theatre

 Aurora Theatre produces more than 800 events annually for guests of all ages and tastes.
 With the Lawrenceville troupe’s Reindeer Games, talented performers engage guests in amusing, interactive improv comedy and sing joyful holiday tunes.

-Enjoy a special holiday story at our newly restored Texas locomotive and become immersed in the spirit of the holidays as you use your imagination to board a train to the North Pole!
+Enjoy a special holiday story at our newly restored Texas Locomotive and become immersed in the spirit of the holidays as your board a train to the North Pole!

 Nate Barker, Meet the Past Museum Theatre Performance

 Journey through our Turning Point: The American Civil War exhibition and encounter Union soldier Nate Baker.
 As a visitor you will become a new recruit in the African American 54th Regiment as Barker shares with you his person hopes for the future and the challenges you regiment for the challenges you will encounter in the Civil War during the holiday season of 1863.